5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 ## Notes

 This project is **NOT** used to "show off" my PHP or web-application skills.
 It started as a hobby project under my own running dashboard.
-This dashboard is over 4 years old, so a lot of code is not up to standard (next to the fact there is almost no VC or dependency management or error management).
-I might adress these issues later.
+This dashboard is over 4 years old, so a lot of code is not up to standard (next to the fact there is almost no version control, dependency management or error management).
+This is just to prove a point.

 ## License (CC-BY-NC)

 This project serves as an Proof-of-Concept to show the current problem with WhatsApp.
 This tool is created by Maikel Zweerink and this is to prove a point about your and my own privacy in WhatsApp.
-You may not use this project to gain money or use it for any other cause then to confront yourself and known friends what anybody can know about you.
+You may not use this project to gain money or use it for any other cause then to confront yourself and known friends what anybody can know about you on WhatsApp.

 THE WORK (AS DEFINED BELOW) IS PROVIDED UNDER THE TERMS OF THIS CREATIVE COMMONS PUBLIC LICENSE ("CCPL" OR "LICENSE").
 THE WORK IS PROTECTED BY COPYRIGHT AND/OR OTHER APPLICABLE LAW.
 ANY USE OF THE WORK OTHER THAN AS AUTHORIZED UNDER THIS LICENSE OR COPYRIGHT LAW IS PROHIBITED.